-We are a home for students who seek the advantages of wide-ranging knowledge, whatever particular educational path they choose.
+BFS is a home for students who seek the advantages of wide-ranging knowledge, whatever particular educational path they choose.
 We look for spirited, independent people who find their own passions and are predisposed to explore their own ideas, wherever they might lead.
-We welcome restless minds who are not content just to appreciate great ideas as abstractions up on a shelf, but who see them as transformative; changing minds and so changing the world.
-We are a community of students and faculty who find value in the saying of the great classical writer Plutarch, from whom Franklin himself claims to have “read abundantly,” and see a truly great education as a kind of playing with fire.
+We welcome restless minds who are not content just to appreciate great ideas as abstractions up on a shelf, but who see them as transformative: changing minds and so changing the world.
+We are a community of students and faculty who find value in the saying of the great classical writer Plutarch, whom Franklin himself claims to have “read abundantly,” that a truly great education is a kind of playing with fire.

-BFS welcomes students in all the undergraduate schools: The College, Engineering, Wharton, and Nursing.
+BFS welcomes students in all the undergraduate schools: the College, Engineering, Wharton, and Nursing.
 Parts of the program, including admissions, work a bit differently in the different schools.
-For all our scholars, the BFS experience includes opportunities for overseas internships, a presentation of research to the BFS community, and our Seminars – a set of enriching opportunities to work on challenging topics, without requiring extensive prerequisites, both inside and outside of their major fields of study.
+For all our scholars, though, the BFS experience includes support for unpaid or underpaid internships, a presentation of research to the BFS community, and our Seminars, which engage a breadth of intellectually challenging topics, without requiring extensive prerequisites, both inside and outside of students' major fields of study.

 Penn Civic Scholars is a unique program providing undergraduates with a sustained four-year experience in civic engagement and scholarship.
 The program culminates in certification upon graduation and designation as a Civic Scholar on the student's transcript.

 The Civic Scholars program is based on a few basic principles:

 - Civic engagement and academic work are mutually reinforcing.

 - Meaningful and sustained involvement in community affairs while at Penn is the base for life-long civic commitments and contributions.

 - Undergraduates can conduct significant applied social and public policy research through a multi-year preparatory process.